PendaRed/jpgkafkaglance/README.md

 <img src="https://pendared.github.io/jpgkafkaglance/images/kglance.png">

+Feb 2019: Updates to Kafka Manager and Kafka Tool and Kafka itself means this little project is irrelevant.
+It was fun though.

+---Snip---

 April 2018: a very simple Kafka monitor to display topics and offsets and lags.

 Not a replacement for the Yahoo Kafka Monitor, more a devops util for smallish Kafka installs.